 If you bring a penny, steel file, sandpaper, and a small piece of glass with you on your trip, you can test rocks with the Mohs scale to estimate their value.

 A rock that you can scratch with your fingernail has a hardness of 2.5.
 A rock scratched by a penny is under 3, a glass scratch denotes a hardness of 5.5, a steel file scratch is a hardness of 6.5, and sandpaper scratches are a hardness of 9.

-Although it will cost you around $120, you can purchase a Mohs testing kit (Amazon link) that will provide a more accurate representation of the Mohs scale.
+You can purchase a Mohs testing kit (Amazon link) that will provide a more accurate representation of the Mohs scale.
 The kit contains files that are made from apatite (5), orthoclase (6), quartz (7), topaz (8), and corundum (9).

 The kit does not contain a diamond (10) file, but the only material that can scratch a diamond is another diamond.

 TIP: The mineral’s hardness is one of the most helpful characteristics in mineral identification.
 Check out the ultimate guide on testing mineral’s hardness in the article below:

 DIY Guide: Testing Mineral’s Hardness (Explained by Expert)

 How Does a Rock’s Weight Help Determine its Value?

 Another way to determine a rock’s value is by measuring its weight.
 You don’t have to bring a triple-beam scale with you, but you can observe how heavy the object is when you pick it up.

 Generally, precious metals have a greater mass than less expensive rocks.